Generalized Persistence Diagrams for Persistence Modules over Posets: Introduction

+which sends $I\in\con(\Pb)$ to the isomorphism class of $\im(F|_I)$.
+By the assumptions on $\C$, the codomain $\I(\C)$ is a symmetric monoid.\footnote{A symmetric monoid is a set $S$ equipped with a binary operation which is associative and symmetric.
+Also, $S$ must contain an identity element.} Let $\A(\C)$ be the group completion of $\I(\C)$, known as the \emph{Grothendieck group} of $\C$.
+We define the persistence diagram of $F$ as the \emph{M\"obius inversion} of $\rk(F)$, which amounts to a function $\con(\Pb)\rightarrow \A(\C)$ (Definition \ref{def:generalized PD2}).
+These notions of rank invariant and persistence diagram generalize those appearing in \cite{botnan2018algebraic,carlsson2009zigzag,carlsson2009theory,cohen2007stability,patel2018generalized,ZC05}.

-Restricted to the case when $\C=\vect$, related ideas are being explored by several researchers: Botnan, Oppermann and Steen have been studying the rank of $\phi_F$ for counting ``thin" summands in the indecomposable decomposition of $F:\Pb\rightarrow \Vect$.
-We remark that their work is addressing a generalized version of one of our results (Lemma \ref{lem:meaning of rank}), see announcement in \cite{botnan2017talk}.
+When restricted to the case when $\C=\vect$, related ideas have been or are currently being explored by several researchers: Botnan, Oppermann and Steen have been studying the rank of $\phi_F$ for counting ``thin" summands in the indecomposable decomposition of $F:\Pb\rightarrow \Vect$.
+We remark that their work is addressing a version of Proposition \ref{rem:implication}, see announcement in \cite{botnan2017talk}.
 Also, Chambers and Letscher \cite{chambers2018persistent} define persistent homology for a filtration over a directed graph as the image of the canonical map between the limit and colimit.
+Their work also provides a variant of Proposition \ref{rem:implication} \cite[Lemma 3.1]{chambers2018persistent}.

 Botnan and Lesnick exploited the notion of \emph{left Kan extensions} for addressing stability of barcode of a zigzag module \cite{botnan2018algebraic}.
-We remark that $\rk(F)$ above can be interpreted as an invariant of $F$ which is obtained by interconnecting the left and right Kan extensions of $F$ along a certain restriction functor; see Sections \ref{sec:magnus} and \ref{sec:mike}.
+We remark that $\rk(F)$ above can be interpreted as an invariant of $F$ which is obtained by interconnecting the \emph{left and right Kan extensions} of $F$ along a certain restriction functor.
+We refer the interested readers to the previous version (v4) of this paper; \cite[Sections E.2 and E.3]{kim2018generalized}.

+\paragraph{Other related work.} In \cite{ogle2018structure}, Ogle provides a series of structure theorems about persistence modules over finite posets by taking into account inner product structures on persistence modules.